Pagination & Live Streaming

 if (page === null) {

-// No new data yet, wait before checking again
+// No new data yet, YOU must control the polling interval

 continue;